raindancers/blogbuild/README.md

 - A working aws-cli with a profile, that will will allow you to assume the cdk deployment roles.

 To create a sample Cloudwan project, clone this repo locally.
+Please read the instructions to the end before you start.

 1. Open and Edit `\cdk.json`.
 Modify lines 20-25 to reflect the regions, and account that you want to deploy to.
 Optionally you can share your cloudwan if you want to share cloudwan via RAM.
-In the following example, CDK will build a project that creats a cloud wan, in Singapore and Sydney, in account '12345678900', and will share it to the organisation o-123456789
+In the following example, CDK will build a project that creates a cloud wan, in Singapore and Sydney, in account '12345678900', and will share it to the organisation o-123456789

 ```json
 "orgId": "o-123345567",